marlonecobos/marlonecobos.github.io/content/authors/admin/_index.md

 ### Research interests

-My research interests include diverse questions in the area of ecological modeling.
-I focus on three main aspects: 1) methods and tool development for predictive modeling; 2) disease biogeography and risk mapping; and 3) integration of evolutionary adaptation in predictive modeling.
-I am committed to promoting open science, open source software development, and diversity, equity, inclusion, and belonging in science.
-To me, these values are essential for a thriving and successful scientific community and a better society.
+My interests center around data integration and ecological modeling, with the overarching goal of comprehending ecological and biogeographic patterns, as well as the potential impacts of global change on biodiversity.
+My research focuses in three areas: (1) biogeography with emphasis on disease dynamics and risk mapping; (2) methods and tool development for predictive modeling; and (3) integration of evolutionary principles in predictive modeling.
+I am deeply committed to promoting open science via open-source software development, and through active promotion of diversity, equity, inclusion, and belonging in science.
 {style="text-align: justify;"}